jpk1215/bluebox/README.md

 For this project I decided to serve two html files from the same node server in order to achieve the desired iframe structure.
 I set up a basic express server (with blue box favicon!) to serve both of my applications and my API.
 The server also exposes the `public` folder on the root (`/`) of the application so I could serve up my static javascript bundles.

-Because the project is written in es6 I decided to build the server source code into the `lib` directory which is which is the entry point for node to run it.
+Because the project is written in es6 I decided to build the server source code into the `lib` directory which is the entry point for node to run it.

+The front end applications are built using webpack to bundle up the source and build them to the public folder for the html to fetch them.

 For the two application I used React for both but only Redux for one of them.
 Because the _embeddingApp_ did not have to make any API calls I felt that using local state was adequate.
 For the _embeddedApp_ a simple Redux set up was used to make the asynchronous API call and maintain the application state.